 Again, this temple was a type of the church which is God's house or temple today.
 In connection with this God could not use the services of one who had stained his hands with the blood of war.
-As he had forbidden the participation of the priests in warfare so he forbade David the right to build this house as He said, "Thou hast shed blood abundantly, and hast made great wars: thou shalt not build a house anto my name, because thou hast shed much b' upon the earth in my sight" (I Chron.
-22.). herefore, Christians, who are the house or temple of God today, may not stain their hands with the blood of their fellow-men under any circumstances.
+As he had forbidden the participation of the priests in warfare so he forbade David the right to build this house as He said, "Thou hast shed blood abundantly, and hast made great wars: thou shalt not build a house into my name, because thou hast shed much b' upon the earth in my sight" (I Chron.
+22 . herefore, 1.
+Christians, who are the house or temple of God today, may not stain their hands with the blood of their fellow-men under any circumstances.

-It is precious and wonderful privilege to be one of God's called out ones today. 🦙 a royal priest in the temple of God is an honor far above that bestowed upon any man in any other age of the world.
-This exalted position was foreshadowed in many significant ways by the eternal Jehovah and it behooves every child of God to live that new and different life in such a way that honor and glory will come to God through each of

-His children.
-If we strive to do that for which we good as another.
-The Lord has not left us to join, have been created anew in Christ Jesus we can or form, the denomination of our choice, but has fulfill this God-given responsibility and thus give honor and glory to God who is our Father as well as our creator.
+It is precious and wonderful privilege to be one of God's called out ones today.
+An a royal priest in the temple of God is an noner far above that bestowed upon any man in any other age of the world.
+This exalted position was foreshadowed in many significant ways by the eternal Jehovah and it behooves every child of God to live that new and different life in such a way that honor and glory will come to God through each of His children.
+If we strive to do that for which we have been created anew in Christ Jesus we can fulfill this God-given responsibility and thus give honor and glory to God who is our Father as well as our creator.